Mixture of different

 Meaning: To do something slowly

-Use: The company has been dallying with the idea of opening a new office.
+Use: The company has been dallying with the idea of opening

 TARRY (Verb)